seneca/nue/packages/nuejs.org/docs/global-design-system.md

 4. **Best practices** Nue offers [tips and recipes](css-best-practices.html) for writing reusable CSS that is easy to manage and scale.
 You typically end up with 10-100 times less code than in a traditional JavaScript-powered system.

-5. **Optimization** Nue comes with a unique [performance optimization](performance-optimization.html)] system that minifies your CSS for production, and packages your CSS and HTML together into one, compact deliverable:
+5. **Optimization** Nue comes with a unique [performance optimization](performance-optimization.html) system that minifies your CSS for production, and packages your CSS and HTML together into one, compact deliverable.